MPHIL

 INTERTEXTUAL CULTURAL ENGAGEMENTS

-This course is designed to explore the dynamic and multifaceted connections between cultures and texts, both literary and non literary, across different historical periods and geographical regions.
+This course is designed to explore the dynamic and multifaceted connections between cultures and texts, both literary and non-literary, across different historical periods and geographical regions.
 It delves into the idea of intertextuality while analysing how texts, art and media draw inspiration, references and meaning from each other in diverse cultural contexts.

 THESIS WRITING